 1. INTRODUCTION

-The genus Myrsine was first described by Linnaeus (1753) in Species Plantarum based on the species Myrsine africana from Ethiopia.
+The genus Myrsine L., was first described by Linnaeus (1753) in Species Plantarum based on the species M. africana from Ethiopia.
 In world it is represented by 282 species (POWO, 2025) and in India the genus has 7 species (Roy & Pramanik, 2020).
 In India it is distributed in Himalayas, North-eastern states and in peninsular India.
 Among the 7 species known so far from the country, 2 of them are found only in Himalayas and in north-east, 4 species are known from Peninsular India and the rest single species is found occurring in both the regions.

-Myrsine semiserrata was described by Wallich in Roxburgh’s Flora Indica (1824).
+M. semiserrata was described by Wallich in Roxburgh’s Flora Indica (1824).
 The species was first collected by Wallich while he was travelling through different parts of Nepal.
 Later it was reported from south east and south-central China, Indo-China, Myanmar, Nepal, Pakistan, Thailand, Tibet and India.
 From India it is reported from states of north-east, Darjeeling and Sikkim Himalayas and Uttarakhand.
 The species is a shrub with shiny serrated leaves and fascicle inflorescence with polygamodioeceous flowers.
 As the species is distributed in India through the Himalayas and north east, it has a wide range of foliar characters which is often confused by workers leading to mis-identification.
-In recent times Liao & al. (2015) identified such a problem regarding the identity of Myrsine semiserrata and Xylosma fasciculiflora S.S.
-Lai of Salicaceae where the herbarium materials tagged with Xylosma fasciculiflora were actually specimens of Myrsine semiserrata.
-Thus, the species was reduced under the synonymy of Myrsine semiserrata (Liao & al., 2015).
+In recent times Liao & al. (2015) identified such a problem regarding the identity of M. semiserrata and Xylosma fasciculiflora S.S.
+Lai of Salicaceae where the herbarium materials tagged with X. fasciculiflora were actually specimens of M. semiserrata.
+Thus, the species was reduced under the synonymy of M. semiserrata (Liao & al., 2015).
 Thus, to avoid more complexities within the group the species was studied in detail.

-While studying the genus Myrsine for the Flora of India Project, a search for the type of Myrsine semiserrata was conducted in relevant herbaria.
+While studying the genus Myrsine for the Flora of India Project, a search for the type of M. semiserrata was conducted in relevant herbaria.
 This could find multiple original materials deposited in different herbaria of the world.
-Thus, typification of the name Myrsine semiserrata has been addressed here along with taxonomic treatment, description, phenology, distribution and image of the type material selected here as lectotype, for better understanding of the species.
+Thus, typification of the name M. semiserrata has been addressed here along with taxonomic treatment, description, phenology, distribution and image of the type material selected here as lectotype, for better understanding of the species.

 2. MATERIAL AND METHODS